 When Chef Ana Maria Muhammad started her career with GEF Seniors Housing, she knew the kitchen at the lodge had a big responsibility.

-The idea of food playing directly into quality of life isn’t a novel concept.
-But the stigma around bad food in seniors’ homes is prevalent.
-So more chefs working in seniors environments are paying extra close attention to the food they serve and making sure they aren’t putting together menus in solitude.
+The idea of food playing directly into the quality of life isn’t a novel concept.
+However, the stigma around bad food in seniors’ homes is prevalent.
+So more chefs working in senior environments are paying extra close attention to the food they serve and making sure they aren’t putting together menus in solitude.

-Registered nutritionist and CEO of Revive Wellness Loreen Wales is excited to see this as a growing trend in seniors housing.
-She previously worked in a number of hospitals and explains that the food she saw being served to very sick people wasn’t going to do much for their health.
+Registered nutritionist and CEO of Revive Wellness Loreen Wales is excited to see this as a growing trend in senior housing.
+She previously worked in several hospitals and explained that the food she saw being served to very sick people wasn’t going to do much for their health.

 “People have a desire for that sense of empowerment and no one wants to feel like they’re being force-fed something,” Wales says.
 “Food is exciting!
 So much of our lives revolve around eating and the food we serve to people shouldn’t just be different components slopped together with no thought to taste.”